SPC120/university/applied-developer-course/lab3-terraform-and-resourcemanager/terraform.md

 ## Task 7: Download an ORM Stack, Review and Enhance it

+We are now going to revisit the ORM Stack we created in **Task 5**.
+In this task, we will download the Terraform Configuration files, review and edit the files to allow the user the ability to select the desired Availability Domain.
+Documentation can be referenced in section [Task 1b: Create Your Own Terraform Configuration](https://docs.oracle.com/en-us/iaas/Content/ResourceManager/Concepts/samplecomputeinstance.htm)

 1. Navigate to Resource Manager's **Stacks** page and click on the stack **Compute Instance-Template**.
 Be sure you are in the **CareClinics** Compartment.

 	![](images/task7/image1.png " ")